Nauder/ygomd-rush-frames/README.md

 or submit a pull request.

 - Add support for Rarity effects
+- Add support for Pendulum Ritual monsters
 - Adapt Link Monsters to use the proposed design from Phanthelia's Template
 - Adapt Pendulum Monsters to use the proposed design from Phanthelia's Template
 - Change Spell Cards so they have their type written instead of an icon, as they currently do in Rush Duel
+- Make the mod automatically replace the card frames in the game's `data.unity3d` file

 ## Development